 On this website, each species account originally displayed a distribution map.
 These maps were generated by the National Biodiversity Network Gateway mapping service and contained only records validated by BWARS.
 With the launch of the NBN's Living Atlas and the closure of the NBN Gateway maps, currently it is not possible to display maps from NBN data.
-We hope this will soon be resolved and maps restored to the species accounts.
-Please be patient - we have around 900,000 records to upload, so the wait will be worth it!
+The maps now displayed on species accounts pages are made with around 900,000 BWARS records!

 In a few cases you may see a map that contains no records, even though the species account describes a distribution for that species!
-This usually happens for species where there is confusion over the precise identity of the species, e.g., Andrena rosae Panzer.
+This usually happens for species where there is confusion over the precise identity of the species.

 About the BWARS data